sasjs/sasjs.io/docs/sasjs/sasjs-cli.md

 From the root of the project, run:  `sasjs compile`.
 This will take all of the macros in the `services` folder and create equivalents in the `sasbuild` folder.
 Each service will contain all of the dependent macros as listed under `dependencies` in the header, as well as the `serviceinit.sas` and `serviceterm.sas` files.
 ![sasjscliflow.png](/img/sasjscompile.png)

+If `streamWeb` is `true` then the `index.html` file in your `webSourcePath` is scanned and any linked JS / CSS files are also compiled into the `streamWebFolder` folder.
+The `index.html` becomes a `clickme` service in your `appLoc` SAS folder root.

+### Base64 encoding
+If you don't have an `index.html` and you just want to compile arbitrary binary content (such as images, mp3, excel files etc) as base64 services, set the location of the content in `assetPaths`.
+All files in the specified folder(s) will be turned into web services.

 ## Build
 From the root of the project, run: `sasjs build`.
 This will create a deployment script that can be executed in SAS to create the backend services.
 The `appLoc` is configured in the `/sas/config.json` file, along with the `serverType` (SAS9 or SASVIYA).
-A `buildinit.sas` program can be configured to run, along with specific macro variables, according to the settings in `sasjsconfig.json`.
+A `buildinit.sas` program can be configured to run, along with specific macro variables (`tgtBuildVars`), according to the settings in `sasjsconfig.json`.

+If you have sensitive build variables (such as an `access_token`) you can set these in a `.env` file in your project root.

 If the services folder does not exist in the `sasjsbuild` folder, then the `sasjs compile` step is also executed.
 The alias to run both compile and build steps is `sasjs cb`.
 ![sasjscliflow.png](/img/sasjsbuild.png)